Ambulatory Blood Pressure Monitoring for Faculty, Staff and Students.

 The monitor is programmed to take readings every 20 minutes when the wearer is awake and every 60 minutes when the wearer is asleep.
 At the end of testing, results are downloaded and printed for the participant.
 The readings are very reliable, accurate to within 5 mmHg of readings taken with a manual blood pressure cuff.

-Weigel Wellness Center is not responsible for treatment or follow-through on results but asks participants to follow up with their doctors accordingly.
+For faculty or staff who participate in ABPM, Weigel Health Center is not responsible for treatment or follow-through on results but asks participants to follow up with their doctors accordingly.
 Weigel Health will not use the results of any tests performed for any purpose.

-If you are interested in ambulatory blood pressure monitoring, please call Julie Nichols, nurse practitioner in the Weigel Wellness Center, at 878-6711.
+If you are interested in ambulatory blood pressure monitoring, please call Julie Mondanaro, nurse practitioner in the Weigel Health Center, at 878-6711.
 Testing will be scheduled Monday through Thursday only, preferably in the morning.
 Please wear loose-fitting clothing to the appointment.
 The cuff will be placed on your nondominant arm.

 We look forward to seeing you and answering any questions you may have.